-Examination of the heart (quality of the scan depends on fetal position) with colour Doppler flow imaging (looking at how the blood flows through the heart),
+Examination of the heart (quality of the scan depends on fetal position) with colour doppler flow imaging (looking at how the blood flows through the heart),

 An examination of the brain, kidneys, and other structures visible by this stage (which are dependent on fetal position),

-According a recent publication by two London-based hospitals, a quarter (24.8%) of all fetal anomalies are diagnosed in the third trimester (35-37 weeks).
+According to a recent publication by two London-based hospitals, a quarter (24.8%) of all fetal anomalies are diagnosed in the third trimester (35-37 weeks).
 The study found that the main organs affected by late manifesting anomalies were the brain, the heart, and the kidneys.

 We strongly recommend following the advice of the Royal College of Obstetricians and Gynaecologists (RCOG) and the Royal College of Midwives regarding the COVID-19 vaccines in pregnancy.
 It is strongly recommended to take your COVID-19 jabs, including the booster jabs, to protect yourself and your unborn baby from infection.
 If you have an underlying health condition, it is strongly advised to discuss your COVID-19 vaccination with your regular GP or healthcare provider.